Children and Dogs

 Very few people are qualified to advise you on the correct rearing and training of dogs to become safe suitable family companions, as loveable as your dog may be it is an animal.

-As a professional dog tainer and behavioural specialist, John educates owners how to correctly manage their companion dogs around small children.
+As a professional dog trainer and behavioural specialist, John educates owners how to correctly manage their companion dogs around small children.
 That's what he does and has been doing so for the past 30 years.

 In all of John's years of dog training, he is yet to see or work with a dog that could be trusted 100% around small children.